 |Nuclear and Radiological Engineering||9th|

-In October of 2014 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
-The inaugural ranking placed Georgia Tech sixth among all engineering schools in the world and fourth among American schools.
+In October of 2015 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
+The ranking placed Georgia Tech ninth among all engineering schools in the world and fourth among American schools.

 Other Stats and Rankings

 - Georgia Tech placed 13th among engineering and technology schools in the 2016-17 Times Higher Education World Rankings and 33rd overall in the world in the 2017-18 rankings.

 - The Georgia Tech College of Engineering is the largest producer of engineering degrees awarded to women and underrepresented minority students according to the American Society of Engineering Education (ASEE) and Diverse: Issues in Higher Education.

 - In the area of research, COE has been the top public institution in engineering research and development.
 Georgia Tech ranks number 9 out of the top 100 worldwide universities granted U.S. Utility Patents in 2013.